Math Language Routines: Discourse with a Purpose

 What are math language routines?

 This doesn’t just mean that teachers tell students to talk about math and they do.
 We know that if we simply open the space and tell students to talk, much of the discussion will veer off-topic.
-Math Language Routines help teachers create a structure in which students can bring those four design principles to life.
+Math language routines help teachers create a structure in which students can bring those four design principles to life.

 (This connects to Standards for Mathematical Practice 1: Make sense of problems and persevere in solving them, 3: Construct viable arguments and critique the reasoning of others, and 6: Attend to precision.

-As students verbalize and review in writing the strategies they used and justification of those strategies, students have the opportunity to get feedback which can be used to critique the precision of their solution strategy and answer.)
+As students verbalize and review in writing the strategies they used and the justification of those strategies, students have the opportunity to get feedback which can be used to critique the precision of their solution strategy and answer.)

 (Standards for Mathematical Practice 3: Construct viable arguments and critique the reasoning of others, and 6: Attend to precision.